DrCpp/DrMock/docs/tutorial/qt.md

 environment variable must be set (see [Building DrMock](../../BUILD.md) for details).

-The `DrMockTest` call requires no changes for the use of Qt.
+The `drmock_test` call requires no changes for the use of Qt.

 ## Mocking a QObject